 Keystone habits help other good habits to flourish.

-Paul O’Neill, CEO of the aluminum company Alcoa, established safety as the primary priority of each employee.
-By the time Paul retired, the company’s income was five times of what it was when he had started, and Alcoa had become the safest company to work for.
+Paul O’Neill, CEO of the aluminum company Alcoa, established safety as the primary priority for each employee.
+When Paul retired, the company’s income had grown five-folds and Alcoa had become the safest employer.

-To promote safety, Paul had ensured that the machines worked impeccably, the processes were followed well, and the workers adhered to the system.
-The habit of ensuring safety infiltrated through all the levels of production and shipping and thus transformed everything.
+For safety, Paul had ensured the machines worked impeccably and the workers followed the processes to the word.
+The habit of ensuring safety infiltrated everything and transformed everything.

 We don’t have to do everything right, but we have to find certain key priorities and focus on them.
-They would then influence everything that we do.
+They would then shape everything we do.

-Keystone habits spill over everything else in your life and change the way you think.
+Keystone habits flow into everything and change the way we live.

 Charles Duhigg wrote, “Dozens of researches show that willpower is the most important keystone habit for individual success.
 Self-discipline has a bigger effect on academic performance than does intellectual talent.
 And the best way to strengthen willpower is to make it into a habit.
 Sometimes it looks like people with great self-control aren’t working hard — but that’s because they’ve made it automatic.”

-Which of these ideas did you like the best?
+Which of these ideas on how to accomplish goals did you like the best?
 Would love to hear from you.

 Like my guide?
 Pin it please and share it with the world.

 Want similar inspiration and ideas in your inbox?
 Subscribe to my free weekly newsletter "Looking Inwards"!